Skip to main content

 Typically, geothermal power plants use heat-carrying fluids extracted from hydrothermal reservoirs to produce electrical power or heat.
 Power is measured in Watts (W).

-Power density: the power that produced per unit of mass, area or volume; for example, the electrical power produced per square meter on Earth’s surface.
+Power density: the power that is produced per unit of mass, area or volume; for example, the electrical power produced per square meter on Earth’s surface.

 Power density is useful for comparing the amount of power generated by individual power sources.